learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 ## Conclusion

-Web Programming is creating documents with HTML, styling / positioning the documents' content with CSS, and updating that content and servers based on events using JavaScript.
+Web Programming is creating documents with HTML, styling/positioning the documents' content with CSS, and updating that content and servers based on events using JavaScript.
 We can break down the JavaScript part of web programming into three pillars that involve working with the DOM, JavaScript